AmandaNguye/SENG401-G17-README-Website/README.md

 2. Run the client code by using `npm start` in the terminal inside the client folder.

-## Cloud Computing
+## Cloud Compatible Code
-Cloud compatible codes are stored within `dat/cloud` branch
+Cloud compatible backend codes are stored within `dat/cloud` branch